Where beauty and responsibility go hand in hand—our commitment to sustainability shapes every detail.

 Much of the world’s population does not have access to quality medical care.
 Shortages of basic medical supplies and equipment lead to needless suffering and deaths in these underserved areas.

+Meanwhile, hospitals and clinics throughout the US generate large surpluses of a variety of usable medical supplies and equipment.
+Due to the strict regulatory standards and liability concerns, it is impossible to recover and redistribute these items within the US healthcare system.
 Such a program avoids a lot of waste while at the same time providing a good community service.
 It saves lives while offering a cost-saving, charitable alternative to medical surplus disposal and storage.
-The program reduces waste while improving health care for severely under served populations.
+The program reduces waste while improving health care for severely underserved populations.